uswds/uswds/_layout-system/grids.md

     </div>
     <div class="usa-width-one-fourth">
       <h3>One Fourth</h3>
       <p>Indiana is a U.S. state located in the midwestern and Great Lakes regions of North America.
-Indiana is the 38th largest by area and the 16th most populous of the 50 United States.
-Its capital and largest city is Indianapolis.</p>
+Indiana is the 38th largest by area and the 16th most populous of the 50 United States.</p>
     </div>
   </div>
   <div class="usa-grid usa-grid-example usa-grid-text">